 The Khurana Lab is located within the Ann Romney Center for Neurologic Diseases at Brigham and Women’s Hospital and Harvard Medical School.
-Together with our local, national and international collaborators, we strive to better understand and develop therapies for some of the most detrimental disorders of our time: neurodegenerative diseases caused by protein misfolding.
+Together with our local, national and international collaborators, we strive to better understand and develop therapies for some of the most detrimental age-related disorders of our time: neurodegenerative diseases.

 - synucleinopathies like Parkinson’s disease, multiple system atrophy and dementia with Lewy bodies

-- cerebellar ataxias including sporadic ataxias like multiple system atrophy, and hereditary ataxias like spinocerebellar ataxias, especially spinocerebellar ataxia type 3 (SCA-3) and dentatorubropallidoluysian atrophy (DRPLA).
+- cerebellar ataxias, from sporadic ataxias like multiple system atrophy, to hereditary ataxias like spinocerebellar ataxias, especially spinocerebellar ataxia type 3 (SCA-3) and dentatorubropallidoluysian atrophy (DRPLA).

-We believe that, in time, insights from stem-cell-based models will enable us to match therapies to specific patients.
+Insights from our integrative genomics and stem-cells will enable us to match therapies to specific patients.

 PROOF OF PRINCIPLE:

-The Khurana lab is currently situated within the Ann Romney Center for Neurologic Disease and is part of the Harvard Stem Cell Institute.We are located in the spectacular Building for Transformative Medicine (BTM) in the main Longwood Medical Area of Harvard Medical School.
-BBF houses both the research and the clinical program, a proximity that facilitates our translational objectives.
-April 2018, Vik was appointed Chief of the Division of Movement Disorders at Brigham and Women’s Hospital.
+The Khurana lab is situated within the Ann Romney Center for Neurologic Disease and is part of the Harvard Stem Cell Institute.We are located in the spectacular Hale Building for Transformative Medicine (BTM) in the main Longwood Medical Area of Harvard Medical School.
+Hale-BTM houses both the research and the clinical program, a proximity that greatly facilitates our translational objectives.
+In April 2018, Vik was appointed Chief of the Division of Movement Disorders at Brigham and Women’s Hospital.

 This “Parkinson’s Disease 101” seminar for the Harvard BrainScience Initiative provides an introductory primer to Parkinson’s disease and touches on themes that relate to research in the lab.